General-Relativistic Hydrodynamics Simulation of a Neutron Star - Sub-Solar-Mass Black Hole Merger: NSbh Simulation

 The second column of Fig.~\ref{fig:2d_ham_rho} shows the system at \Tms{10}, i.e., $\sim 3.5$ orbits after the beginning of the simulation.
 The Hamiltonian constraint violation has significantly decreased compared to the one at the first time step (\Tms{0}).
 This fact is also visible at Fig.~\ref{fig:convergence_ham_mom_Mb_Mbh} (see for details Sec.~\ref{sec:monitoring}).
-We attribute the decrease of the constraint violation to the constraint damping properties of the Z4c evolution scheme~\citep{Hilditch:2012fp, Bernuzzi:2009ex} that we used for the simulations.
-Nevertheless, the largest constraint violations happen for the BH, and not for the NS.
+We attribute the decrease in constraint violation to the constraint-damping properties of the Z4c evolution scheme~\citep{Hilditch:2012fp, Bernuzzi:2009ex} that we used for the simulations.
+Nevertheless, the largest constraint violations happen for the BH, not the NS.
 For the regions outside the BH or NS, there are circular structures propagating outwards.
 Around the NS, there is a cross-shaped grid artifact, which appears due to our choice of Cartesian coordinates.

-At the time \Tms{32}, we see that the NS undergoes tidal disruption, and accordingly, the Hamiltonian constraint violation increases during that time.
+At the time \Tms{32}, the NS undergoes tidal disruption, and accordingly, the Hamiltonian constraint violation increases during that time.